benjaminyan/SafeAlarm/README.md

 ## Description

-You know how old school fire alarms and CO detectors are still in use in many homes today?
-Because of that, people outside of their homes will not come to know if any alarm or detector  ssssss goes off.
-However, we aim to find a potential solution using SafeAlarm, a smart IOT home-device.
+Old school alarms and detectors have now become "smarter" using SafeAlarm, a smart-IOT-application.

 ## How it works